GPiMHS / MHICS

 - Difficulties people may be experiencing include depression, anxiety, stress, social isolation, problems in relationships, and physical health difficulties.

-- We also seek to ensure that people’s wellbeing and independence is maximised by involving their family, friends and anybody who supports a person in keeping them well.
+- We seek to ensure that people’s wellbeing and independence is maximised by involving their family, friends and anybody who supports a person in keeping them well.

 Useful links and info: